 - Interested students will need to submit all required paperwork, including our application form, a cover letter, resume, one reference from someone who has supervised your clinical work, as well as departmental field forms, to Dr. Linda Chalk.
 The deadline for submitted information for Fall 2022 placement is April 15, 2022.

-- Selected applicants will then be interviewed by at least two Counseling Center staff members.
+- Selected applicants will then be interviewed by at least two Counseling Center faculty members.

 - Following interviews, all candidates will be contacted about our decision.

-- The final decision will be made by the Counseling Center Director after consultation with senior staff.
+- The final decision will be made by the Counseling Center Training Coordinator after consultation with other faculty members.

 Please Note: In order to meet ethical guidelines of both ACA and APA, the following policy statement regarding dual relationships has been instituted by the University Counseling Center:The UCC offers services to Shippensburg University students, but the possibility of a dual relationship may prevent counseling services from being provided to you.
 This is determined on a case by case basis.